The 8 Limbs of Yoga: A Guide to Living with Intention

 1. Yamas

-Think of the yamas as a guidebook for how to be a good human being.
-They include:
+Think of the Yamas as a guidebook for how to be a good human being.
+They are outward practices that shape the way we interact with the world:

 3. Asana